google/zetasql/docs/data-types.md

 </tbody>
 </table>

-String and bytes are separate types that cannot be used interchangeably.
+String and bytes are separate types that can't be used interchangeably.
 Most functions on strings are also defined on bytes.
 The bytes version operates on raw bytes rather than Unicode characters.
 Casts between string and bytes enforce that the bytes are encoded using UTF-8.